 - 6.23 The Piccadilly Station improvements and the creation of a new boulevard are important components of the effective regeneration of the Piccadilly area.
 In this respect, the location and mix of ground floor uses will also seek to enhance the streetscape and key routes that connect into these two important elements that interface with the area. - 6.24 Active frontages will also be delivered along the important primary routes through this area.
-The primary routes in this case are Adair Street and the 'Green Boulevard' which is identified as a green pedestrian boulevard and major route adjoining the Metrolink line. - 6.25 Other important, albeit secondary routes, are Heyrod Street which bisects the masterplan area north-south and the east-west connection which forms a continuation of the 'The Avenue.' - 6.26 The proposed Avenue alignment runs north-west / south-east and intersects the Masterplan Area between Plots G and D, before it doglegs between Plots E and C and then meets the tram line.
+The primary routes in this case are Adair Street and the green pedestrian and cycle route adjoining the Metrolink line. - 6.25 Other important, albeit secondary routes, are Heyrod Street which bisects the SRF area north-south and the east-west connection which forms a continuation of the 'The Avenue.' - 6.26 The proposed Avenue alignment runs north-west / south-east and intersects the SRF Area between plots F and C, before it doglegs between plots D and B and then meets the tram line.
 This route has been adjusted from that which was originally envisaged by the HS2 SRF following collaboration with adjoining landowners.
-The adjusted route is indicated on the plot plan which is provided at Appendix 1 to this document. - 6.27 The adjusted route allows the existing Aeroworks building to be retained and works with existing road infrastructure, underlying services and ownership patterns to ensure more deliverable development plots.
-It also creates the potential for a landmark to be created within the urban form within Plot E as it terminates the linear route of the Avenue to the east.
-Fundamentally; however, this arrangement continues to provide a legible, clear connection through the area, which will also connect the wider HS2 masterplan to the west.
+The adjusted route is indicated on the plot plan which is provided at Appendix 1 to this document.

-- 6.28 It is noted that the Avenue route has also been aligned to avoid the area currently used as car parking for Aeroworks.
-This area has been identified as a potential opportunity to provide an area of public space which will assist in providing for the wider neighbourhood community and the proposed density of development within the adjoining blocks.
-This option would need to be carefully phased to ensure that replacement car parking is provided within easy access of Aeroworks as part of adjoining phases within the Masterplan Area. - 6.29 In addition to retaining the grid pattern of the streets, an important component of the development principles for the area is to further identify the proposed street hierarchy through the dimensions of primary streets at approximately 20 metres wide, and secondary streets at approximately 10 15 metres wide.
-The location and precise width of streets will be subject to technical site analysis, detailed design and amenity studies, as well as servicing strategies. - 6.30 Further tertiary routes will be identified and provided in order to promote access, servicing, movement and permeability in line with best practise in terms of planning and urban design.
+- 6.27 The adjusted route allows the existing Aeroworks building to be retained and works with existing road infrastructure, underlying services and ownership patterns to ensure more deliverable development plots.
+Fundamentally; however, this arrangement continues to provide a legible, clear connection through the area, which will also connect the wider HS2 masterplan to the west. - 6.28 It is noted that the Avenue route has also been aligned to avoid the area currently used as car parking for Aeroworks.
+The realignment ensures that the Aeroworks site can be brought forward for redevelopment in its entirety, in accordance with the principles set out within the remainder of this SRF. - In addition to retaining the grid pattern of the streets, an important component of the development principles for the area is to further identify the proposed street hierarchy through the dimensions of primary streets at approximately 20 metres wide, and secondary streets at approximately 10 15 metres wide.
+The location and precise width of streets will be subject to technical site analysis, detailed design and amenity studies, as well as servicing strategies. - 6.30 Further tertiary routes will be identified and provided in order to promote access, servicing, movement and permeability in line with best practice in terms of planning and urban design.
 These routes will be established within the structuring framework of primary and secondary routes as detailed planning application proposals are worked up.

-Masterplan Interfaces
+Boundary Interfaces

-6.31 It is noted that the implementation of the SRF update proposals, as the first development in the Piccadilly Central area of the HS2 SRF, may require the consideration of temporary or long term boundary resolution to the immediately adjacent area.
+6.31 The implementation of the SRF update proposals, as the first development in the Piccadilly Central area of the HS2 SRF, may require the consideration of temporary or long term boundary resolution to the immediately adjacent area.